 Every single musician, or should I say instrumentalist, will end up buying more than one music stand.
 We all know how it goes… at first, we don’t look to find the best music stand, just the cheapest one we can get away with.
 Then we learn our lesson…

+The fact is even the best cheap music stands don’t cut it.
+Thankfully cheap is a relative word.
 As long as you don’t venture into the realm of custom lathe woodworking and diamond-encrusted nonsense, all sheet music stands are cheap.